CJuice/PowerOutages/README.md

 variables and sql statements.
 It is not intended to be used by Utility class.

 A Web Related Functionality class exists for web related functionality and is accessed by the Provider exclusively.
-A temporary csv file is written to TEMP_AGOL_CSV for certain arcgis functionality that requires a file to be at a path.
+A temporary csv file is written to TEMP_AGOL_CSV for certain ArcGIS functionality that requires a file to be at a path.
 The output json file named PowerOutageFeeds_StatusJSON.json is stored in a folder named JSON_Outputs.

 This is an overhaul/redesign of an original process developed by CGIS.